Session 2025

 GENERAL LECTURE COURSES

-Prof. dr hab.
-Krzysztof Wojtyczek (Jagiellonian University, Kraków): “International and European Standards of the Rule of Law”
+Prof. Krzysztof Wojtyczek (Jagiellonian University, Kraków): “International and European Standards of the Rule of Law”

 SPECIAL LECTURE COURSES